Topless Model Natalie Gauvreau Just Turned Instagram Into Cleavage And Mac And Cheese

 Some things will never change.
-A topless model might rank highly for most males, but ribs and mac and cheese aren’t far behind.
+A topless model might rank highly for many men, but ribs and mac and cheese aren’t far behind.

-April 16 brings all three from model and Instagram sensation, Natalie Gauvreau.
+April 16 brings all three from model and Instagram sensation Natalie Gauvreau.
 With a bio that introduces herself as “Sexy NatG,” this Toronto-based blonde knows her strengths.
 Nat’s most recent update might not show her face, but it’s offering plenty of alternatives.

 The picture shows Natalie at a restaurant table.
-In front of her, a veritable feast of ribs, mac and cheese, slaw, and dips are enough to feed an army.
-While eyes are likely on the food, something else is drawing attention.
+In front of her, a veritable feast of ribs, mac and cheese, slaw, and dips are enough to feed a small army.
+While many eyes are likely drawn toward the food, something else is also drawing attention.
 Nat is seen seated at the table in a cleavage-flaunting camouflage dress.
 With a plunging neckline and skin-tight material, this outfit isn’t for the faint-hearted.
 It also seems to be lacking a bra.

 The caption throws slight shade at high-end eating joints.
 For Nat, a Michelin-starred restaurant might be “great,” but barbecues rank higher.
 The model presents the latter opinion as a question to her fans – have they ever tried it?
 Interestingly, one struggled to identify the centerpiece mac and cheese, as per their comment.